esdc-devcop/esdc-devcop.github.io/guides/tfs-to-gccode.md

 The other benifit of doing it manually is forcing your team to remove redundant and outdated information.
 (Don't move closed items.)

 ### What is the recommended approach for managing secrets in code?

 > When migrating to an open source platform (like GitHub or GCcode) we can't keep hardcoding secrets, and they need to be removed.
 > How should a new developer get the necessary information to input into the web.config? (i.e. : inserting secrets, server name, username, etc)

+Whatever tool is used to building your solution for deployment is also responsible for injecting the secrets into the config.
+Depending on the language and framework you are developing with, they may have diffren't methods to managing the injection of those secrets.
+You may need to custom write a build script to search and replace secrets from your builds secret enviornment variables.
+GitLab, Jenkins, Azure DevOps & TFS 2015 all have ways of managing secret enviornment variables for your scripted build.

+A new developer should likely be creating their own development secrets.
+As for non-user specific secrets, it likely will depend on the secret itself as to how the developer will obtain that information.